 Last year, Acura brought some new meaning to its crossover offerings with the second-generation RDX.
-With a fresh exterior, updated interior, and revamped purpose, the RDX no longer seeking young professional males looking for sportiness; instead it's going for those with kids--and empty-nesters.
-And it shows with a design that's smooth and stylish but simply not at all edgy.
+With a fresh exterior, updated interior, and revamped purpose, the RDX is striking out in a more traditional direction.
+It shows with a design that's smooth and stylish but simply not at all edgy.

 And now that we've seen the upcoming, step-larger 2014 Acura MDX, the two designs fit very well side by side--with the RDX looking just a little leaner in profile and stance.

 There's a more mature look inside, where the RDX trades some of its flashier bits from the previous generation for more mature matte finishes.
-Layout-wise, there's none of the claustrophobic wrap-around feeling you get in some sporty crossovers--even though the center controls are positioned out a bit toward the driver.
+The claustrophobic sensation of some sporty cars isn't found here, though the center console and controls do bend a bit toward the driver.